 In April 2016, CMS released a memo updating its interpretation of the personnel regulations allowing surveyors to consider a bachelor's degree in nursing as meeting the requirement of having earned a bachelor's degree in a biological science for high complexity testing personnel.
 CMS also allowed an associate's degree in nursing to meet the requirement of having earned an associate's degree in a biological science for moderate complexity testing personnel.

-This interpretation is demonstrably inaccurate.
+As we have communicated previously with the agency, this interpretation is demonstrably inaccurate.
 A typical nursing degree requires just a small fraction of the science coursework as a degree in biology, chemistry, or medical laboratory science.